faizan-az02/projects/Farwell-Management-System-with-Node.js-main/README.md

    - **Task Assignment Interface**:
      - Easy assignment and tracking of tasks.
    - **Budget Tracking System**:
      - Real-time expense monitoring and alerts.

+## P.S.
+   - This was a group project done along with Muhammad Haider Akbar and Muhammad Hasnain Raza.
    - **Announcements and Notifications**:
      - Managers can make announcements and manage approvals.